moehreag/dtaplot/README.md

 ### TODO

-- DTA 9000 & 9001 version parsing doesn't work correctly at the moment.
+- DTA 9001 version parsing doesn't work correctly at the moment.
+- Error handling (currently the window freezes up.
+This is bad.)

 ### Tips